gasingh/furniture-style-classifier/README.md

 A few interesting webpages which talk about and illustrate various futniture styles.

+What could be super cool is if the AI framework can spot and pickup furniture stylized elements from furniture images.
+Just like the book does!
+(Please refer to Section 1 above).

 <details> <summary> Literature Review 07: Stylization References </summary>

 * 1. Classifying Wardrobes